oxfordroadmapping/country-profiles-clean-up-zh_hant/middle-east/iraq.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 2.392 million (2022 est.)
+- `總訂閱數`: 2.392 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 5 (2022 est.)
+- `每100名居民訂閱數`: 5 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 43.688 million (2022 est.)
+- `總訂閱數`: 43.688 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 98 (2022 est.)
+- `每100名居民訂閱數`: 98 (2022 est.)

 ### 電信系統
-- `general assessment`: civil stability has made it easier for mobile and fixed-line operators to rebuild telecom services and infrastructure damaged during previous periods of violence; the government extended the licenses held by the MNOs for an additional three years to compensate for the chaos and destruction caused between 2014 and 2017 when Islamic State controlled many areas of the country; the companies have struggled to develop LTE services; most services are still based on GSM and 3G, except in Iraq's Kurdistan region where LTE is more widely available (2022)
+- `總體評估`: civil stability has made it easier for mobile and fixed-line operators to rebuild telecom services and infrastructure damaged during previous periods of violence; the government extended the licenses held by the MNOs for an additional three years to compensate for the chaos and destruction caused between 2014 and 2017 when Islamic State controlled many areas of the country; the companies have struggled to develop LTE services; most services are still based on GSM and 3G, except in Iraq's Kurdistan region where LTE is more widely available (2022)
-- `domestic`: about 7 per 100 for fixed-line and 86 per 100 for mobile-cellular subscriptions (2021)
+- `國內`: about 7 per 100 for fixed-line and 86 per 100 for mobile-cellular subscriptions (2021)
-- `international`: country code - 964; landing points for FALCON, and GBICS/MENA submarine cables providing connections to the Middle East, Africa and India; satellite earth stations - 4 (2 Intelsat - 1 Atlantic Ocean and 1 Indian Ocean, 1 Intersputnik - Atlantic Ocean region, and 1 Arabsat (inoperative)); local microwave radio relay connects border regions to Jordan, Kuwait, Syria, and Turkey (2019)
+- `國際的`: country code - 964; landing points for FALCON, and GBICS/MENA submarine cables providing connections to the Middle East, Africa and India; satellite earth stations - 4 (2 Intelsat - 1 Atlantic Ocean and 1 Indian Ocean, 1 Intersputnik - Atlantic Ocean region, and 1 Arabsat (inoperative)); local microwave radio relay connects border regions to Jordan, Kuwait, Syria, and Turkey (2019)

 ### 廣播媒體
 the number of private radio and TV stations has increased rapidly since 2003; government-owned TV and radio stations are operated by the publicly funded Iraqi Media Network; private broadcast media are mostly linked to political, ethnic, or religious groups; satellite TV is available to an estimated 70% of viewers and many of the broadcasters are based abroad; transmissions of multiple international radio broadcasters are accessible (2019)